Measurement incompatibility in Bayesian multiparameter quantum estimation: Applications

 To address this problem using the MSL, we restrict the hypothesis space $\Omega$ so that the phases are sufficiently localised to behave as location parameters, but remaining within a global regime.
-Specifically, we assume that, \emph{a priori}, $\theta_i \in [-\pi/n, \pi/n]$, with $n\geq 4$, so that the largest prior width is $\pi/2$.
-For this configuration---and choosing a normalised $L$ with equal weights, i.e., $L = \mathbb{I}/d$---the average state, SPM operators, and SPM bound are~\cite{rubio2019quantum}
+Specifically, we employ a flat prior $p(\boldsymbol{\theta}) = \left( \frac{n}{2\pi} \right)^d$, with $\theta_i \in [-\pi/n, \pi/n]$ and $n \geq 4$, so that the largest prior width for the $i$-th parameter is $\pi/2$.
+For this configuration---and choosing a normalised $L$ with equal weights, i.e., $L = \mathbb{I}/d$---the average state, SPM operators, and SPM bound are, respectively~\cite{rubio2019quantum},

 and